 The H.323 telephones use the AGL when they cannot reach or register with their primary gatekeeper.
-H.323 telephones use the AGL list of C-LANs or PE for recovery when the current C-LAN is no longer available.
+H.323 telephones use the AGL list of PE for recovery when the current PROCR is no longer available.
 The Survivable Remote Servers can be a separate failover set if the alternatives for reaching the main server are exhausted.